Manuel123cool/tutorials/SwiftUI/main.md

 )
 ```

-TabeGesture can take argument count: how many times the view is clicked until the function runs.
+TapGesture can take argument count: how many times the view is clicked until the function runs.

 ```
 TabGesture(count: 2)